opendistro/for-elasticsearch-docs/docs/pa/dashboards.md

 :--- | :--- | :---
 `label` | String or integer | The text in the upper-left corner of the box.
 `labelColor` | String or integer | The color of the label.
 `refreshInterval` | Integer | The number of milliseconds between calls to the Performance Analyzer API for new data.
+Minimum value is 5000.
+`dimensionFilters` | String array | The dimension value to diplay for the graph.
+For example, if you query for `metric=Net_Throughput&agg=sum&dim=Direction` and the possible dimension values are `in` and `out`, you can define `dimensionFilters: ["in"]` to only display the metric data for `in` dimension
 `nodeName` | String | If non-null, lets you restrict elements to individual nodes.
 You can specify the node name directly in the dashboard file, but the better approach is to use `"nodeName": "#nodeName"` in the dashboard and include the `--nodename <node_name>` argument when starting PerfTop.